agiledev-students-spring2024/4-final-project-chef-it-up/README.md

 ## Instruction and Methods

+### Website Access Option

+Through Digital Ocean deployment, you can follow this link to use our app: [Chef-It-Up](https://github.com/agiledev-students-spring2024/4-final-project-chef-it-up)

+### Github Repository Cloning Option

+Alternatively, you can clone this repository and run Chef-It-Up locally.
 To setup and run our project, follow the instructions below:

 #### Clone this repository to your local machine.